lulav/LRS_Documentation/docs_tutorials/spiceypy/spiceypy.md

 ---
 sidebar_position: 80
-sidebar_label: 'SpiceyPy Using CITROS'
+sidebar_label: 'SpiceyPy'
 ---

-# SpiceyPy Using CITROS
+# SpiceyPy

 ## Overview
-This project is developed using ROS 2 nodes and leverages the SpiceyPy library, a Python implementation of [NASA's NAIF Spice](https://naif.jpl.nasa.gov/naif/) toolkit.
+This project is developed using ROS 2 nodes and leverages the SpiceyPy library - a Python implementation of [NASA's NAIF Spice](https://naif.jpl.nasa.gov/naif/) toolkit.
 Its primary purpose is to provide the orbital trajectory information of the Cassini spacecraft relative to Saturn's barycenter within specified time intervals.

-You can find more information about SpiceyPy library on [SpiceyPy official website](https://spiceypy.readthedocs.io/en/v2.0.0/index.html).
+You can find more information about SpiceyPy library on [SpiceyPy official website](https://spiceypy.readthedocs.io/en/v2.0.0/index.html). <br />
 All project installation, code overview and usage details are also available on the project's [GitHub page](https://github.com/citros-garden/spiceypy).

 ![png](img/Example0.png "Plot")